Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Save the Order Details Table with the new field.

-5. Design the Main form for Orders Table in column format.
+5. Design the Main form for the Orders Table in column format.

-If you have used the Form Wizard and created a Split Form then delete the Datasheet sub-form or table (Access2007).
-Display the Property Sheet of the Form, find the Default View property, and change the Split Form value in Single Form.
+If you have used the Form Wizard and created a Split Form, then delete the Datasheet sub-form or table (Access 2007).
+Display the Property Sheet of the Form, find the Default View property, and change the Split Form value to Single Form.

 Create a Sub-Form.